laraost/nvim-config/README.md

 ## Possible Improvements

 - [ ] If, after `<Leader>c`, only one file is open, splits are closed.
 This feels strange.
+- [ ] Use something like [auto-dark-mode](https://github.com/f-person/auto-dark-mode.nvim) to switch light/dark based on system settings.